Kaljurand/ai-ai-ai/README.md

 - Users can add their own texts, edit generated ones and upload audio files.
 - Export results as JSON, YAML or Markdown and clear all stored data.
 - Results are persisted in browser local storage.
+- The number of log entries kept can be adjusted and current storage usage is shown in the Settings tab.
 - Browse OpenRouter models in a dedicated tab.
 The table shows the sum of prompt and completion pricing for each model.
 - Click any table cell (except checkboxes) to view a Markdown preview of its contents.